mohamedAbdullaAlNahtta/Prevent-Multiple-Login-Sessions-PHP/README.md

 Greeting

-This a very small project to pervent Multiple session login per user using PHP and Mysql NO CSS or jequery just HTML tags
+This a very small project to pervent Multiple session login per user using PHP and Mysql, NO CSS or jequery just HTML tags

 # Note